Hidden Gem Alert: Grassi Lakes in Canmore, Alberta

 Grassi Lakes is a great hike in Alberta’s Rocky Mountains, and it isn’t even in Banff.
 It’s easy to overlook sites that are outside of Banff when planning a vacation.
 I know the first time I went to Banff, I was totally unaware that there were any hikes worth doing outside of the National Park.
 Banff is, of course, beautiful, but if you want something closer to Calgary or just a quick hike, there are some great options in the Kananaskis region.
 There are a couple of Provincial Parks in the Kananaskis that are full of beautiful mountains and lakes.
 You can see how I fit it into my three day Banff itinerary here.

 One of the best hikes in Kananaskis is Grassi Lakes.
-A “hidden” gem, although well known to locals.
+It is a hidden gem, although well-known to locals.
 Unlike Banff, entry to Grassi Lakes is free.
 This hike is found in a wildlife corridor so you may want to check out bear warnings before going just to know what to be aware of.
-I didn’t see any while I was there but its always best to be prepared when it comes to wildlife.
+I didn’t see any while I was there but it’s always best to be prepared for wildlife.
 Check out the Alberta Parks site for Grassi Lakes for any wildlife warnings.
 While you can do this hike self-guided, there is also this option for a guided hike to Grassi Lakes.

 Located just outside of Canmore, Alberta, Grassi Lakes hike is easy to access without going far off of the main highway.
 It makes for a great half-day hike on the way to Banff or if you are staying in the Canmore area.
 It’s also possible to do as a day trip from Calgary.
 Other options for great hiking in the Rocky Mountains are these hikes in Banff National Park or this easy and scenic hike, Johnston Canyon.